DenisDMU/cute-work/README.md

 ### Drawer

 The Drawer keeps track of your pause entries.
 Open it to see how many breaks you've taken and their details.

+### Tasks

+You can add tasks, to focus on, and follow step by step what you want to achieve during the session.